shokunin-community/refactoring-legacy-code-1/README.md

 ### Installation

-You will need to pull down some docker images before the session, see the READMEs in the ruby and js folders...
+Clone this repository!
+You will then need to pull down some docker images before the session, see the READMEs in the ruby and js folders...
+MAKE SURE YOU DO THIS BEFORE THE SESSION!